U1457103/advancedweb2/README.md

 Updated homepage and added new page for the graph

-Added PDF, PDF Print , Save And View As PDF
+Added PDF, PDF Print , Save And View As PDF (DID Not work so removed)

+Testing Facebook login!!